-The Beltane Fire Society is best known for the Beltane Fire Festival in April, but it also hosts a Winter Festival - Samhuinn, which has at times been bigger than its rites of Spring event (see Samhuinn bigger than Beltane).
+The Beltane Fire Society is best known for the Beltane Fire Festival in April, but it also hosts a Winter Festival - Samhuinn, which has at times been bigger than its Celtic celebration at the start of summer (see Samhuinn bigger than Beltane).

 The venue for Samhuinn Fire Festival was originally Edinburgh's Royal Mile, but in 2018 and 2019, the Samhuinn Festival was held on Calton Hill to accommodate more folk.
 With more space to expand into, the volunteer-driven Beltane Fire Society scaled up its unique Halloween night celebration with a familiar mix of neo-pagan theatre, pulsating drums, fire-dancing, acrobatics, over 20 stage performances, and a large bonfire.

 The event introduced a fee in 2018, with discounts for a limited number of low-income tickets.
 In previous years it was a free event.

 The Samhuinn 2019 ritual climaxed with a struggle between Summer and Winter Kings and the unveiling of the mysterious Cailleach, before lighting the bonfire as a symbol of renewal and turning to face the oncoming colder months.